The Eye 10

-The Eye 10 (also known as The Eye Infinity and The Eye 3) is a 2005 supernatural comedy horror film directed by the Pang brothers.
-It stars Taiwanese actor Chen Bolin, as well as Kate Yeung, Isabella Leong, Bongkoj Khongmalai, Ray MacDonald and Kris Gu.
+The Eye 10, also known as The Eye Infinity and The Eye 3, is a 2005 Hong Kong–Thai supernatural comedy horror film directed by the Pang brothers.
+It starred Chen Bolin, Kate Yeung, Isabella Leong, Bongkoj Khongmalai, Ray MacDonald, and Kris Gu.

-An international co-production of Hong Kong and Thailand, the film is the third entry in a trilogy, following the films The Eye and The Eye 2.
+The film is the third instalment in a film trilogy, following The Eye and The Eye 2.
 The "10" in the Hong Kong version of the title refers to the number of rituals for making ghosts visible.

-Plot
+Synopsis

-Chong-kwai welcomes his friends Ted, May, Kofei and April from Hong Kong to his home in Thailand.
+Chong-kwai welcomes his friends Ted, May, Kofei, and April from Hong Kong to his home in Thailand.
 He shows them a book which describes a game of ten ways to see ghosts.
+Out of curiosity, they start playing and see ghosts.

-After Kofei goes missing halfway during the game after he relieved himself on a tree in the woods, April stays behind in Thailand to try to find him, while Ted and May return to Hong Kong.
+When Kofei goes missing during the game after relieving himself at a tree in the woods, April stays behind in Thailand to try to find him, while Ted and May return to Hong Kong.
 April disappears too later.

 Back in Hong Kong, Ted and May continue to encounter ghosts.
 Chong-kwai returns to the shop where he bought the book and learns that he and his friends have been cursed and they need to finish the game.

 Ted and May return to Thailand and play the last part of the game.
 They enter a ghostly dimension and finally find Kofei.
 They also meet April, who has committed suicide after thinking that Kofei is dead.
 Kofei stays behind with April while Ted and May attempt to escape, but they end up trapped in another ghostly dimension.